 - Capture and retain shared knowledge across your company through shared article annotations

 - Create lists under shared libraries to organize your library, or add searchable tags

-You can import articles into ReadCube by simply dragging and dropping PDF into ReadCube Web App window or selecting the “import” option from the top right corner.
+You can import articles into ReadCube by simply dragging and dropping PDF into the ReadCube Web app window or selecting the "import" option from the top right corner.

-Your first import will take about 3-5 seconds per PDF, so if you have a really large library, try importing in batches or leaving overnight
+Please note that your first import will take about 3-5 seconds per PDF, so if you have a really large library, try importing in batches or leaving overnight.

 - Search through all the folders you are shared on

 - Within Library via top Search bar (searches the contents of this particular library only)

 - Browsing library by scrolling